Conference 2000

 "The Rugged Frontier - A World of Difference"

-This conference will be held in Cromwell 24-26 April 2009 and is being organised by the RNZIH NZ Gardens Trust.
+in Cromwell 24-26 April 2009 and was organised by the RNZIH NZ Gardens Trust.

-Central Otago is one of New Zealand's iconic landscapes so the conference will be a great opportunity to explore the region and the gardens within it.
-With an optional visit to the new Dunedin Chinese garden followed the next day by the ride on the Taeri Gorge Railways it will prove to be a conference that has something for everyone.
+Central Otago is one of New Zealand's iconic landscapes and the conference was a great opportunity to explore the region and the gardens within it.
+The optional visit to the new Dunedin Chinese garden was followed the next day by a ride on the Taeri Gorge Railways.

 For further details contact Liz Morrow: morrowl@rnzih.org.nz.

-This year's Annual General Meeting will be held in Dunedin.
+This year's Annual General Meeting was held in Dunedin.

 Venue: Botanic Garden Administration Building, Meeting Room, 36 Opoho Rd.
 This is near the Gardens Shopping centre and located on the edge of the Botanic Garden. (see map)